The League of Extraordinary Gentlemen, Volume III: Century: Chapter 3: Let It Come Down

 The Antichrist is hiding in an invisible house, where he angrily rants at Haddo's severed head, which is still alive.
 When Mina and Orlando arrive to confront him, he emerges as a giant covered in eyes and begins to trigger the end of the world.
 As Orlando battles him, Excalibur reacts by summoning a light in the sky, which is seen by everyone in the world.
 Out at sea, arch-terrorist Jack Nemo (the great-grandson of the original Captain Nemo) sees the light, and deciding to abandon his terrorist actions in Pakistan, he orders his crew to return to Lincoln Island, where a new Nautilus is being constructed.
 Back in London, Allan arrives to help Mina and Orlando, shooting the Antichrist with a futuristic weapon.
 The Antichrist is unaffected by the blast and shoots a bolt of magical lightning from his penis, which kills Allan.
 An enigmatic woman resembling Mary Poppins descends from the sky and destroys the Antichrist by transforming him into a chalk drawing on the road, which washes away in the rain.
 Haddo's head states Armageddon will still happen, but now Mina is destined to initiate it.
 Before he can explain further the woman takes him and ascends back into the sky.

 Emma Night arrives, accompanied by two women who have left MI5, as she has now.
 They escort Mina and Orlando to Africa, where Allan's body is buried in an existing grave dating back to when he originally faked his death in 1885.
-As they depart for the Fire of Youth, Night inquires how an immortal is able to cope with eternal life, and Mina simply tells her one has to keep on living.
+As they depart for the Fire of Youth, Night asks how an immortal is able to cope with eternal life, and Mina simply tells her that one must continue to live.